Donald Trump’s tariffs: what’s happening and what could it mean for the UK?

 In addition to being the world’s largest economy, the US is also the leading global importer, pulling in $3.2 trillion worth of goods in 2023.
 So increasing the cost of selling to the US has the potential to significantly impact the global economy.

-Why has President Trump introduced tariffs?
+Why is President Trump introducing tariffs?

 Raising tariffs can be a way of protecting domestic industries, as they make it more expensive to purchase goods manufactured abroad.
 This prevents local manufacturers from being undercut by imports.